INSIDE: The Complete Guide to Japanese Furniture Store Outlets in Tokyo and Japan.

 - 18 Looking for more places to shop in Japan?

-The Best Japanese Furniture Store
+Guide to the Best Japanese Furniture Store

 Correct at time of publication on Roam the Gnome.
 Please check with venue for updates.
 We apologise in advance if there have been any changes we are unaware of.
 All prices in AUD dollars, unless otherwise stated